-Do not let summer pass you by without making Mini Cherry Pie For Two!
-They’re individual cherry pies baked in ramekins with a homemade pie crust and cherry pie filling.
+Do not let summer pass you by without making Mini Cherry Pies!
+They’re individual cherry pies for two in ramekins with a homemade pie crust and cherry pie filling.

 Every summer I say I’m going to go cherry picking.

-Every summer I miss it because the window is so small, if you’re busy the week they are ripe, you miss it.
+Every summer I try not to miss it because the window is so small, if you’re busy the week they are ripe you miss it.

 One summer I was moving back to Pittsburgh so I missed it.
 The year before that I was traveling and missed it.

 The year before that, I picked cherries but my dad couldn’t be there.

 One year cherry picking season was earlier than usual, and if it wasn’t for my dad checking out the farm’s Facebook page, I probably would’ve missed it again.

 Of course it was raining all day when we went but knowing it was probably our only chance, we put on our jackets and picked in the rain.